runeape-sats/bitcoin-mcp/README.md

 # bitcoin-mcp

-A streamlined Model Context Protocol (MCP) server implementation that interfaces with Bitcoin Core (full-node) through `bitcoin-cli`.
-This bitcoin-mcp server provides Claude Desktop (or other mcp clients) with direct access to Bitcoin blockchain data **WITHOUT wallet functionality**.
+The goal is to extend AI utilities with accurate Bitcoin blockchain data using [MCP](https://modelcontextprotocol.io/). bitcoin-mcp is a streamlined Model Context Protocol (MCP) server implementation that interfaces with Bitcoin Core (full-node) through `bitcoin-cli`.
+This bitcoin-mcp server provides Claude Desktop (or other mcp clients) with READ access to Bitcoin blockchain data **WITHOUT wallet functionality**.

 ![screenshot-btc-mcp0](https://github.com/user-attachments/assets/a748869c-3d3f-4271-b871-1c3e8b1c56e6)